qhoangfmsc/scrum/README.md

-# Scrum Project is developed by using Vanilla JS and Node.js
+# Practical Education
-# The Project is Practical Education
+This Scrum Project which names Practical Education is developed by using Vanilla JS and Node.js

 # Topic
 This project is going to build a platform that can help align what skills company needs and degrees provides by schools